lehanguyen97/blog/content/about.md

 # You unlisted posts you might want not want the header or footer to show
 hideHeaderAndFooter: false

-# You can enable or disable out-of-date content warning for individual post.
-# Comment this out to use the global config.
-#enableOutdatedInfoWarning: false

-flowchartDiagrams:
-  enable: false
-  options: ""

-sequenceDiagrams:
-  enable: false
-  options: ""

 ---
 I'm a student of FETEL HCMUS.
 This site is just a place where I can sumarize my experience.
+The main subject of this blog besides my rant will be about electronic, coding and neural network.
+Hopefully I'll have the motivation for this.

-I'm using [Hugo](https://gohugo.io) to generate this site.
-My page's theme is [Even](https://github.com/olOwOlo/hugo-theme-even).
+About the site: I'm using [Hugo](https://gohugo.io) to generate this site, my page's theme is [Even](https://github.com/olOwOlo/hugo-theme-even).

 Many thanks to Github, Hugo, and olOwOlo (Even theme dev) for making this blog come to life.